Phonox/ShellFormance/Docs/Initialize-PSCustomObject.md

 - Summary
 - Full report
 ## Description
 There's no explaination to anything yet, to be decided.
-But this describes how code runs differently and also depending on OS.
+But this describes how code runs differently and also depending on OS.<br/>
+To find the code: [Initialize-PSCustomObject](/PerformanceTests/Initialize-PSCustomObject.ps1 )
 ## Summary
 |Name|TotalScore|LowVolume|HighVolume|Assert|OS|
 |---|---|---|---|---|---|